Note: School counselors from eligible high schools please visit the link provided to you by the St. Lawrence University Admissions Office.

 What is the Augsbury/North Country Scholarship?

 The Augsbury/North Country Scholarship was established in 1974 and serves to recognize academic and co-curricular leadership among designated North Country and Canadian high school students.
 The $108,000 scholarship ($27,000 per year) is awarded to up to two nominated students from each eligible high school.
-Students who are nominated and admitted to St. Lawrence, but who are not selected as scholars, will receive a $10,000 annual award to recognize their nomination.
+Students who are nominated and admitted to St. Lawrence, but who are not selected as scholars, will receive an $18,000 annual award to recognize their nomination.

 Who is named an Augsbury/North Country Scholar?